Energy & Utilities

 The US energy software market sits at the intersection of infrastructure-grade stability and market-driven innovation.
 While $1.3B reflects the retail software niche we focused on, the broader transformation of energy IT stacks is far more extensive and ongoing.

-At Dedale, we believe this market remains largely untapped, especially for vendors and investors able to bridge the legacy-modernization gap and navigate the unique duality of US energy regulation.
+At Dedale Intelligence, we believe this market remains largely untapped, especially for vendors and investors able to bridge the legacy-modernization gap and navigate the unique duality of US energy regulation.

 To access our full vendor benchmarks and strategic deep dives, get in touch with our team.